 The general principles of speech composition and speech presentation; practice in expository speaking.
 Includes the use of computer technology to create effective visual aids.

-ENGL 208 Humanities Special Topic - Crime on Film and Tolkien
+ENGL 208 Humanities Special Topic - War on Film

 Prerequisite: ENGL 102

 A study of a particular aspect of literature, communications, or a related area.